 Another important document that goes hand-in-hand with your advance directive is a HIPAA release—an authorization to your medical providers to allow specified individuals to access your medical information.
 Without this authorization, your doctor may refuse access to your medical records and may not communicate with your designated decision-maker.

-Serving Families in Massachusetts, New Hampshire, and Rhode Island
+Serving Families in Massachusetts and New Hampshire

 Our firm frequently serves families from many different areas, including Acton, Andover, Boxford, Carlisle, Concord, Hamilton, Lexington, Lincoln, Marblehead, Newburyport, North Andover, Swampscott, Wakefield, Wenham, Winchester, Wenham, Wilmington.